instrumentisto/rust-incubator/README.md

 - [Cargo Book] is a guide to [Cargo], [Rust]'s build tool and dependency manager.
 - [Rustdoc Book] is a guide to `rustdoc` documentation tool.
 - [Rust By Example] teaches you how to program in Rust using editable examples.
+- [Rust Cookbook] is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the [Rust] ecosystem.
 - [Rust FAQ] answers common question about [Rust].
 - [Rust Playground] allows to share and check runnable [Rust] code snippets online.
 - [Awesome Rust] is a curated list of Rust code and resources.